-This account offers its customers an investment avenue for pre-determined maturity periods by the Bank.
-The Mudarabah based deposits will be invested by the Bank and the profits will be shared with the account holders based on pre-agreed ratios.
+This account offers its customers an investment avenue for pre-determined maturity periods.
+This Mudarabah based deposits will be invested by us and the profits will be shared with the account holders based on pre-agreed ratios.
 The account provides extremely flexible maturities, ranging from 3 months to 5 years.